 In the footsteps of the plant hunters in China

 I know this is not about Australian plants, but for anyone who appreciates seeing flowers and plants in their wild environment, I think you will appreciate this trip as something of a botanical odyssey.
-I had the very good fortune of being asked to lead a tour of the Yunnan region of China this year to look at the many wild botanical treasures as well as take in the unique cultures of the various minority ethnic groups that bring extraordinary colour and character to this amazing part of China, and will be leading another tour in 2017.
+I had the very good fortune of being asked to lead a tour of the Yunnan region of China this year to look at the many wild botanical treasures as well as take in the unique cultures of the various minority ethnic groups that bring extraordinary colour and character to this amazing part of China.

 Many of the popular exotic plants in our gardens come from this region.
 Think of azaleas, rhododendrons, roses, magnolias, michelias, primulas and many other familiar garden favourites.
 So the object of the tour was to put ourselves in the shoes of early plant hunters like George Forrest, Joseph Rock and Frank Kingdon-Ward who collected seed and cuttings of innumerable species to be sent back to Europe to then be distributed around the horticultural world where they had an indelible and enduring impact on our gardens.